Malaria Vector Genome Observatory

-The Vector Observatory is a global collaboration creating an open access resource of genomic data from surveillance of Anopheles mosquitoes.
+The Malaria Vector Genome Observatory is a collaborative effort to sequence the genomes of thousands of Anopheles mosquitoes and use those data to improve malaria control.
 We focus on those species that act as human malaria vectors.

 The Pan-African Mosquito Control Association (PAMCA) and MalariaGEN collaboration spans the genomic surveillance projects with the aim of establishing a new programme of genomic research and data generation on African malaria vectors.